blindTissue/logit_lens_llama_advanced/README.md

 # Logit Lens Llama Advanced

 An interactive tool to analyze and intervene on Llama model internal states.
-Now updated to support Instruct Llama models, and visualize Attention!
+Now updated to support Instruct Llama models, and visualize attentions!

 ## Demo